-Comedy, Comedy, Comedy, Comedy, Comedy, Comedy, Mystery, Drama
+Comedy, Comedy, Comedy, Comedy, Comedy, Comedy, Drama, Mystery, Mystery, Drama

 Smallville is an American television series developed by writers/producers Alfred Gough and Miles Millar.
 It is based on the DC Comics character Superman, originally created by Jerry Siegel and Joe Shuster.
 The series follows the adventures of Clark Kent, who resides in the fictional town of Smallville, Kansas, during the years before he becomes Superman.
 The first four seasons focus on Clark and his friends' high school years.
 After season five, the show ventured into more adult settings, eventually focusing on his career at the Daily Planet, as well as introducing other DC comic book superheroes and villains.

-Comedy, Comedy, Comedy, Comedy, Comedy, Comedy, Mystery, Drama, Comedy, Family
+Comedy, Comedy, Comedy, Comedy, Comedy, Comedy, Drama, Mystery, Mystery, Drama, Comedy, Family

 Full House is an American sitcom television series.
 Set in San Francisco, the show chronicles widowed father Danny Tanner, who, after the death of his wife Pam, enlists his best friend Joey Gladstone and his brother-in-law Jesse Katsopolis to help raise his three daughters, D.J., Stephanie, and Michelle.

-Comedy, Comedy, Comedy, Comedy, Comedy, Comedy, Mystery, Drama, Comedy, Family
+Comedy, Comedy, Comedy, Comedy, Comedy, Comedy, Drama, Mystery, Mystery, Drama, Comedy, Family, Comedy

-Comedy, Comedy, Comedy, Comedy, Comedy, Comedy, Mystery, Drama, Comedy, Family, Drama
+Comedy, Comedy, Comedy, Comedy, Comedy, Comedy, Drama, Mystery, Mystery, Drama, Comedy, Family, Comedy, Comedy, Comedy

-Comedy, Comedy, Comedy, Comedy, Comedy, Comedy, Mystery, Drama, Comedy, Family, Drama, Comedy
+Comedy, Comedy, Comedy, Comedy, Comedy, Comedy, Drama, Mystery, Mystery, Drama, Comedy, Family, Comedy, Comedy, Comedy, Comedy